ChrisMM/tikibase/documentation/concurrency.md

 - Step 3: reduce all found TikiLinks to the LinkMap of Documentsn and incoming TikiLinks.
 - Step 4: expand the directory name to a list of filenames again
-- Step 5: in parallel, map over all filenames, render the "mentions" section, and update the file
+- Step 5: in parallel, map over all filenames, render the "occurrences" section, and update the file
 - Step 6: reduce to the number of files processed and quit